phetsims/vector-addition/doc/implementation-notes.md

 * Each scene has 2 vector sets, and therefore 2 sum vectors.
 * For each vector set, 10 vectors can be created via direct manipulation.
 * Vectors are not labeled uniquely.
 They are generically labeled as v&#8407; and s&#8407;, with only one such label visible at a time.
+* In the view, all vectors in a set are in the same layer.
+Selecting any vector in a set moves the entire set to the front.

 _Equation_ screen:
 * Base vectors are provided, and you can change their values using spinners.